 The partnerships may be general or limited.

-A general partnership is based on an agreement between two or more partners, personally liable with their personal assets for the company’s losses and which are allowed to split the profits among them.
+is based on an agreement between two or more partners, personally liable with their personal assets for the company’s losses and which are allowed to split the profits among them.
 The death of a general partner may dissolve the partnership.
-No share capital is requested at registration.
-The partners are also liable for the actions of the other partners.
+No share capital is requested at registration

 Each of the business types described is required to comply with different levels of financial reporting.
 The requirements are less complex for partnerships and increasingly more demanding for companies, especially the public company.